ecsyjs/ecsy/docs/manual/Architecture.md

 ![ECSY architecture](https://ecsy.io/docs/manual/images/ECSY%20Architecture.svg)

 ## Overview
-ECSY (Pronounced as "eksi") is an Entity Component System (ECS) engine for web applications.
-The basic idea of this pattern is to move from defining application entities using a class hierarchy to using composition in a Data Oriented Programming paradigm. ([More info on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system))
+The following glossary is extracted from the [Getting started guide](/manual/Getting-started), it is recommended to read the whole section to get an overview on how the framework works.

 Some common terms within ECS engines are:
-- [entities](/manual/Architecture?id=entities): an object with a unique ID that can have multiple components attached to it.
+- [entities](/manual/Architecture?id=entities): an object with an unique ID that can have multiple components attached to it.
 - [components](/manual/Architecture?id=components): different facets of an entity. ex: geometry, physics, hit points.
 Data is only stored in components.
 - [systems](/manual/Architecture?id=systems): do the actual work with in an application by processing entities and modifying their components.
 - [queries](/manual/Architecture?id=queries): used by systems to determine which entities they are interested in, based on the components the entities own.
 - [world](/manual/Architecture?id=world): a container for entities, components, systems and queries.

-The usual workflow when building an ECS based program:
+The usual workflow when building an ECS based application is:
 - Create the `components` that shape the data you need to use in your application.
 - Create `entities` and attach `components` to them.
 - Create the `systems` that will use these `components` to read and transform the data of these entities.